 My summer travels have finally brought me to Wyoming.
 So far, these are the things that I know to be true of Vedauwoo: It is always windy.
 The rock is always sharp.
 The rock here greatly resembles Dr. Seuss poop.

-And as Scott Massey put it: “The climbing here weens out the soft, the weak, and the spineless.”
+And as Scott Massey put it: “The climbing here weans out the soft, the weak, and the spineless.”

 While driving up to Devils Tower, I passed the sprawling rock formations on I-80 and almost drove right off the highway.
 I was so excited to come back after spending some time in Ten Sleep.
 The rock climbing here is weird and beautiful and it completely captivated me from day one.

-Well, climbing offwidths is severely new to me still.
 We began on Worm Drive (5.11b) and Big Pink (5.11b), where my frustrations began mounting immediately.
-I couldn’t figure out if I wanted to start left or right side in (and so the cams were always racked on the wrong side), my hands were too small, my stacks felt too insecure, and WHAT THE FUCK IS A CHICKEN WING.
+I couldn’t figure out if I wanted to start left or right side in (and respectively, the cams were always racked on the wrong side), my hands were too small, my stacks felt too insecure, and WHAT THE FUCK IS A CHICKEN WING.

 I used to look up at routes, see that it was 5s and 6s and shudder to myself, thinking that there’s no way anybody makes it up to the top.
 But I’m learning that with enough blood, sweat, and tears (and more blood—probably mine) I’m beginning to think that anything is possible.